Occupational Therapy Assistant

 Accreditation or Related Information:

-Army Graduates of this course receive 46 semester hours of credit from the College of Allied Health Sciences (CAHS).
-Navy Graduates of this course receive 45 semester hours of credit from the College of Allied Health Sciences (CAHS).
-The associate-degree-level occupational therapy assistant course is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA).
+Army and Navy Graduates of this course receive 47 semester hours of credit from the College of Allied Health Sciences (CAHS).
+The associate-degree-level occupational therapy assistant program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 7501 Wisconsin Ave, Suite 510E, Bethesda, MD 20814-6519.
+ACOTE's telephone number, C/O AOTA, is (301) 652-AOTA, and its web address is www.acoteonline.org.

 Graduates from this course receive college credits and an associate degree from the College of Allied Health Sciences.